-On matters involving content, the head of the Rapporteur Department shall also be a member if the committee. - 1.3 Credentials.
+On matters involving content, the head of the Rapporteur Department shall also be a member of the committee. - 1.3 Credentials.
 All questions concerning the validity of Representative credentials shall be submitted in writing to the Secretariat. - The Secretariat has sole authority to decide all questions concerning credentials, - Representatives must wear approved credentials at all times while on the Conference premises. - 1.4 Quorum/Majority.
-A quorum will be one-fourth of the member delegations in attendance for each Committee/Council, - A quorum must be present at all times during Committee/ Council sessions, - A majority is required for a substantive question to be put to a vote, - Questions concerning quorum or majority should be directed to the Chair, - It is the responsibility of the Chair to ensure that a quorum is present at all times. - 1.5 Committee/Council Officers.
-The Secretariat of AMUN shall select persons to serve as President/Chairperson, Vice President/Vice Chairperson, and Rapporteur for each Committee/Council, and shall select any other positions necessary to help conduct the sessions of the Committees/Councils, - Hereafter, in these rules, "Chair" will refer to both "Chairpersons" and "Presidents." - 1.6 General Authority of the Chair.
-In addition to exercising such authority conferred upon the Chair elsewhere in these rules, the Chair shall - Declare the opening and closing of each session, - Ensure the observance of the rules, - Direct the discussions of the Committee/Council, and accord the right to speak, - Advise the Committee/Council on methods of procedure that will enable the body to accomplish its goals, - Rule on Points and motions, and subject to these rules, shall have complete control of the proceedings of the Committee/Council and the maintenance of order at its meetings,
+A quorum is one-fourth of the member delegations in attendance for each Committee/Council; a majority is one-half of the member delegations in attendance for each Committee/Council. - A quorum must be present at all times during Committee/ Council sessions, - A majority must be present for a substantive question to be put to a vote, - Questions concerning quorum or majority should be directed to the Chair, - It is the responsibility of the Chair to ensure that a quorum is present at all times. - 1.5 Committee/Council Officers.
+The Secretariat shall appoint the President/Chairperson, Vice President/Vice Chairperson, and Rapporteur(s) for each Committee/Council, and shall select any other positions necessary to help conduct the sessions of the Committees/Councils, - Hereafter, in these rules, "Chair" will refer to both "Chairpersons" and "Presidents." - 1.6 General Authority of the Chair.
+In addition to exercising such authority conferred upon the Chair elsewhere in these rules, the Chair shall - Declare the opening and closing of each session, - Ensure the observance of the rules, - Direct the discussions of the Committee/Council, and accord the right to speak, - Advise the Committee/Council on methods of procedure that will enable the body to accomplish its goals, - Rule on Points and motions, and subject to these rules, have complete control of the proceedings of the Committee/Council and the maintenance of order at its meetings,